HectorRicardo/simple-music-app/README.md

 the player can run as a background task.
 The user can switch to another app and work while continuing to listen.

-This design is implemented with a client-server architecture
+This design is implemented with a client-server architecture:

 - The server will be an Android service that will hold the player.
     - An Android service is a long-lived Android component that can run in the background and doesn't need a UI to run.